Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Davies irreducibility and Evans irreducibility

 Thus, $\hP \hM_k (\id-\hP)=0$.
-In other words, all Kraus operators $\hM_k$ are block-diagonal and thus commute with $\hP$ such that $\E^\dag (\hP)=\sum_k\hP\hM_k^\dag\hM_k=\hP$. \end{proof}
+In other words, all Kraus operators $\hM_k$ are block-diagonal and thus commute with $\hP$ such that $\E^\dag (\hP)=\sum_k\hM_k^\dag\hP\hM_k=\sum_k\hM_k^\dag\hM_k\hP=\hP$. \end{proof}

-\begin{proposition}[Implications of Davies and Evans reducibility] (a) Davies irreducibility leads to Evans irreducibility but not vice versa.
-Equivalently, Evans reducibility implies Davies reducibility. (b) Davies reducibility is equivalent to the existence of a nontrivial invariant subspace $\V\neq \{0\},\H$. (c) For a Markovian quantum system \eqref{eq:QME}, Evans reducibility of $\E=e^{\L t}$ is equivalent to the presence of a strong symmetry. \end{proposition} \begin{proof} For the first direction of statement (a), note that if $\hP$ Evans-reduces $\E$ we have $\E(\hP\dm\hP)=\hP\E(\dm)\hP$ for all density operators $\dm$ (Proposition~\ref{prop:EvansSchroedinger}).
+So, an Evans-reducible system has non-trivial subspaces that evolve independently of each other.
+One easily sees the following direct implications of Davies and Evans (ir)reducibility. \begin{proposition}[Implications of Davies and Evans reducibility] (a) Davies irreducibility leads to Evans irreducibility but not vice versa.
+Equivalently, Evans reducibility implies Davies reducibility. (b) Davies reducibility is equivalent to the existence of a nontrivial invariant subspace $\V\neq \{0\},\H$. (c) For a Markovian quantum system \eqref{eq:QME}, Evans reducibility of $\E=e^{\L t}$ is equivalent to the presence of a strong symmetry. \end{proposition} \begin{proof} For the first direction of statement (a), note that if $\hP$ Evans-reduces $\E$, we have $\E(\hP\dm\hP)=\hP\E(\dm)\hP$ for all density operators $\dm$ (Proposition~\ref{prop:EvansSchroedinger}).
 Then, the equation will also hold for all density operators with support in the image of $\hP$, i.e., if $\dm=\hP\dm\hP$, which implies that $\hP$ Davies-reduces $\E$.
 For the second direction, one can easily construct counter-examples.
 Statement (b) is a rephrasing of Eq.~\eqref{eq:DaviesReduce}: Let $\hP$ Davies-reduce $\E$ and $\V\subseteq\H$ be the image of $\hP$.
 For any $\dm$ with $\supp \dm\subseteq\V$, we have $\supp\E(\dm)\subseteq \V$, i.e., $\V$ is an invariant subspace.
 For (c), recall that a strong symmetry of a Markovian system is associated with a unitary $\hU$ that commutes with the Hamiltonian $\hH$ and all Lindblad operators $\{\hL_\alpha\}$ \cite{Buca2012-14,Albert2014-89}.
 If $\hP$ Evans-reduces $\E=e^{\L t}$, then $\hP$ generates the strong symmetry with respect to $\hU=e^{\mri\varphi \hP}$.
-Conversely, for a system with a strong symmetry $\hU=e^{\mri\varphi\hat{J}}$, $\hat{J}$ commutes with $\{\hH,\hL_\alpha\}$ and the projections $\hP_k$ onto the eigenspaces of $\hat{J}=\sum_k j_k \hP_k$ Evans-reduce the dynamics. \end{proof}
+Conversely, for a system with a strong symmetry $\hU=e^{\mri\varphi\hat{J}}$, the generator $\hat{J}$ commutes with $\hH$ and all $\{\hL_\alpha\}$.
+Let the generator have the sprectral decomposition $\hat{J}=\sum_k j_k \hP_k$.
+Because of simultaneous diagonaliablity, it then follows that the eigenspace projections $\hP_k$ also commute with $\{\hH,\hL_\alpha\}$ and, hence, Evans-reduce the dynamics. \end{proof}

 As discussed in Refs.~\cite{Davies1970-19,Evans1978-2-17,Schrader2001-30,Umanita2005-134,Carbone2016-77} there is a close connection between Davies irreducibility and the uniqueness and faithfulness of steady states. \begin{theorem}[Davies irreducibility and unique steady states] (a) For $\dim\H<\infty$, a quantum channel is Davies irreducible if and only if it has a unique faithful (full-rank) steady state. (b) For $\dim\H=\infty$, every Davies irreducible channel either has a unique faithful steady state or it has no steady state at all. \end{theorem}